pyjarrett/OMSCS_Survival_Guide/README.md

 (git, grep, less, find, etc.) for most classes, you are in for a hurtful awakening.

-~~If you have never programmed on Linux and your class requires it, you should also at least attempt it before the semester.
+If you have never programmed on Linux and your class requires it, you should also at least attempt it before the semester.
 Windows users can conveniently do this by downloading an appropriate Linux image and running it with VirtualBox.
 Mac users can just do a spotlight search for "Terminal" and they are good to go.
-Technically Mac provides BSD-style commands/programs, but most of it is the same or very similar to Linux/GNU style commands/programs.~~
+Technically Mac provides BSD-style commands/programs, but most of it is the same or very similar to Linux/GNU style commands/programs.

 _Just go to [HackerRank](https://www.hackerrank.com/domains), and do the "Linux Shell" challenges._

 Windows users can now take advantage of a partial Linux experience using the Windows Subsystem for Linux (WSL).
 [Cmder](https://cmder.net/) is a good alternative which comes with a lot of things bundled.
-[Cygwin](https://www.cygwin.com/) creates it's own environment.

 ## IDEs/Editors